Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 - **Gradient Descent** (used in both linear and nonlinear data) was used in this study to determine the local minimums and maximums of the data points.

-Three iterations performed, adjusting step lengths (alpha) in order to get a result as near to 0 as possible
+Three iterations performed, adjusting step lengths (alpha) in order to get a result as near to 0 as possible.

   <img src="assets/ML/gradient_descent_pic.png" alt="ML pic" style="width: 500px; height: auto;">

   **We want to know, is climate increasing?**
-- Belgrade has  freezing minimum temps getting colder over past 20 years.
-It has warmed up by about 5 degrees over past 60 years, when looking at the mean per year.
-The max mean raised 1 degree higher than 60 years ago).
+- Belgrade has freezing minimum temperaturess getting colder over the past 20 years.
+It has warmed up by about 5 degrees over the past 60 years, when looking at the mean per year.
+The max mean increased 1 degree higher than 60 years ago).
 - In general, all means, mins, and max temperatures have increased, with the exception of Valencia (where data is likely skewed due to permanency of 10.7 report).

 The chart below shows data over a 60 year span of temperatures in Madrid, Valencia, and Belgrade in the years 1980, 2000, 2018.

  <img src="assets/ML/weather_station_comparison.png" alt="weather station comparisons" style="width: 700px; height: auto;">

-Let's take a close look at Belgrade: 3 iterations performed showing loss of function and loss profile
+Let's take a close look below at Belgrade: 3 iterations performed showing loss of function and loss profile:

 <img src="assets/ML/Belgrade_loss-of_function.png" alt="Belgrade loss of function" style="width: 600px; height: auto;">